 Littleham ‘needs a safe crossing’

-A sky-diving disabled Littleham granddad is campaigning for a crossing on a mile-long stretch of road so dangerous just getting from one side to another is a lottery.
+A sky-diving disabled Littleham granddad is campaigning for a crossing on a mile-long stretch of road which some consider so dangerous, they say just getting from one side to another is a lottery.

 Geoff Roberts, 82, of Capel Lane, recently jumped out of an aeroplane for charity at speeds of 140mph.